Vibhav1207/Python-Course/01.Variables/README.md

 Python provides several built-in functions that return boolean values.
 Here are some common ones:

 - `bool()`: Converts a value to a boolean.
--`isinstance()`: Checks if an object is an instance of a specific class or type.
+- `isinstance()`: Checks if an object is an instance of a specific class or type.

 ```python
 # Boolean methods